 Best Pots and Containers for Bougainvillea

-The best pot or container for bougainvillea is a clay, terracotta or unglazed ceramic pot that measures around 12 inches across with the same depth.
-It is essential the pot has drainage holes in the base of the pot to allow excess water to drain away.
+The best pot or container for bougainvillea is a clay, terracotta, or unglazed ceramic pot that measures around 12 inches across with the same depth.
+The pot must have drainage holes in the base of the pot to allow excess water to drain away.

-The reason clay, terracotta and ceramic pots are best for bougainvillea is because they remain cooler then plastic and metal pots when in full sun and they have a porous structure which helps the soil dry evenly after watering or rainfall.
+The reason clay, terracotta, and ceramic pots are best for bougainvillea is because they remain cooler than plastic and metal pots when in full sun and they have a porous structure which helps the soil dry evenly after watering or rainfall.

 Bougainvillea requires the soil to dry out between bouts of watering as it has adapted to drought conditions.